volcengine/verl/docs/algo/rollout_corr_math.md

 **Properties:**
 - Geometric mean of per-token ratios
-- Extremely sensitive to outliers
+- More sensitive than arithmetic product (sequence-level)
-- Typical threshold: 1.0001 - 1.001 (very tight!)
+- Typical threshold: 1.0001 - 1.001 (tighter than sequence/token level)
 - **Used for rejection sampling only, not IS weighting**

 **Why tight thresholds?**